Table of Contents

-When discussing this therapy it is imperative to know first what stem cells are.
+When discussing this therapy, it is imperative to first know what stem cells are.
 Stem cells are the raw materials from which all other specialized cells in the body are created.
 Stem cells divide under the proper conditions inside the body or in a lab to generate new daughter cells.

 Daughter cells formed by stem cells might develop into either new stem cells or specialized cell types, such as blood components, brain elements, heart muscle tissues, or bone tissues (differentiation).
 No other cell in the body has this natural capacity to form new cell types.